 In 2010, my Leverhulme fellowship over, it was clearly time to live in a new country!
 So, still masquerading as a mathematician (or maybe I've really been converted now...), I moved to Spain with a Juan de la Cierva fellowship, joining the Mathematics and Quantum Information Theory group of old MPQ friend David Pérez-García, in the Departamento de Análisis (wow! just like a real mathematician!) within the Facultad de Ciencias Matemáticas at the Universidad Complutense de Madrid.

 After two-and-a-bit fantastic years in Madrid, I was awarded a Royal Society University Research Fellowship.
-So, time to move back to the UK again, this time back to my alma mater, the University of Cambridge, where I'm in the quantum information theory group based in the Department of Applied Maths and Theoretical Physics (thereby neatly sidestepping the need to resolve the physicist/mathematician ambiguity...).
+So, time to move back to the UK again, this time back to my alma mater, the University of Cambridge, where I was in the quantum information theory group based in the Department of Applied Maths and Theoretical Physics (thereby neatly sidestepping the need to resolve the physicist/mathematician ambiguity...).